-2.1 This Safety Guide is focused on the design features in a nuclear power plant for the protection of the public and the environment in accident conditions, which should be assessed regarding compliance with a number of requirements in SSR-2/1 (Rev. 1) [1].
-These requirements pertain to the general plant design and particularly on the capability of the plant to withstand, without unacceptable radiological consequences, accidents that are either more severe than design basis accidents or that involve additional failures.

-2.2 Requirement 5 of SSR-2/1 (Rev. 1) [1] states:

-"The design of a nuclear power plant shall be such as to ensure that radiation doses to workers at the plant and to members of the public do not exceed the dose limits, that they are kept as low as reasonably achievable in operational states for the entire lifetime of the plant, and that they remain below acceptable limits and as low as reasonably achievable in, and following, accident conditions."

-"The design shall be such as to ensure that plant states that could lead to high radiation doses or to a large radioactive release have been 'practically eliminated', and that there would be no, or only minor, potential radiological consequences for plant states with a significant likelihood of occurrence."
+- 2.1 This Safety Guide focuses on the design features of a nuclear power plant that provide for the protection of the public and the environment in accident conditions and that should be assessed for compliance with a number of requirements in SSR\2/1 (Rev. 1) [1].
+These requirements pertain to the general plant design and particularly to the capability of the plant to withstand, without unacceptable radiological consequences, accidents that are either more severe than design basis accidents or that involve additional failures. - 2.2 Requirement 5 of SSR-2/1 (Rev. 1) [1] states: - "The design of a nuclear power plant shall be such as to ensure that radiation doses to workers at the plant and to members of the public do not exceed the dose limits, that they are kept as low as reasonably achievable in operational states for the entire lifetime of the plant, and that they remain below acceptable limits and as low as reasonably achievable in, and following, accident conditions." - 2.3 Paragraph 4.3 of SSR-2/1 (Rev. 1) [1] states (footnote omitted): - "The design shall be such as to ensure that plant states that could lead to high radiation doses or to a large radioactive release have been 'practically eliminated', and that there would be no, or only minor, potential radiological consequences for plant states with a significant likelihood of occurrence."